Glenn W. Harrell

 BENEDICTION- Ascent with Amen!

 Evangelicals who believe that worship is not about what entertains us, but what pleases God, in your quest, please don’t stop at first century Catholicism or Greek orthodoxy.
-Go on back further to AD 100, Justin’s day, when Christianity was led by elders, deacons, and a “priesthood of believers”-when faith and scripture alone was truth–why we had the Protestant Reformation in the first place.
+Go on back further to AD 100, Justin’s day, when Christianity was led by elders, deacons, and a “priesthood of believers”-when salvation by faith alone and scripture alone was truth–why we had the Protestant Reformation in the first place.
 As priests, we have both privileges and responsibilities.